 Instructor: Dr. Iain McKechnie

 Overview: This course will introduce students to historical ecology from an archaeological perspective.
 We will visit a series of coastal archaeological sites in Nuu-chah-nulth territory in Barkley Sound and examine archaeological and ecological data from these sites in the lab.
-The majority of our time will be spent at the Bamfield Marine Sciences Centre campus in the Treaty lands and traditional territory of the Huu-ay-aht First Nations.
-Our coursework will be research intensive and focus on archaeological data previously collected from various sites in Barkley Sound including the Broken Group islands in the traditional territory of the neighboring Tseshaht First Nation.
+The majority of our time will be spent in the labs at the Bamfield Marine Sciences Centre campus and in the Treaty lands and traditional territory of the Huu-ay-aht First Nations.
+Our coursework will be research intensive and focus on laboratory analysis of archaeological data previously collected from various sites in Barkley Sound including the Broken Group islands in the traditional territory of the neighboring Tseshaht First Nation.
 Students will attend regular fieldtrips, labs, seminars, and lectures introducing them to Indigenous history and the analytical potential of ecological data obtained from archaeological sites.
 Assignments will involve reading annotations, field based mapping, artifact analysis, laboratory techniques, digitization of maps and profiles, and of zooarchaeological analysis (examination of animal remains from archaeological sites).
 During the last week of the course, students will conduct independent student research project reports.
 These reports will be edited and presented to the Huu-ay-aht, Tseshaht First Nations, the Bamfield Marine Science Centre as well as (BC Archaeology Branch and Parks Canada) upon completion of the course.

 Research Skills: Students will learn some fundamentals of archaeological documentation, including sampling, zooarchaeology, quantitative data analysis, and how to prepare written reports on their findings.
 We will work cooperatively in groups to develop and address research questions and regularly share our observations with community members.